Immunotherapy

 Checkpoint inhibitors

 Checkpoint inhibitors are the most widely used type of immunotherapy drugs.
-These drugs “take the brakes off” the natural factors that limit how the immune system can control tumor cells.
+These drugs “take the brakes off” the natural factors that limit how the immune system can control cancer cells.

 Pembrolizumab (Keytruda) and early breast cancer

 Pembrolizumab (Keytruda) is a checkpoint inhibitor immunotherapy drug.
-Pembrolizumab is FDA-approved for the treatment of early triple negative breast cancers (TNBC) at high risk of recurrence.
+Pembrolizumab is FDA-approved for the treatment of early triple negative breast cancer (TNBC) at high risk of recurrence (a return of breast cancer).

 TNBC is: